 "The ability of an institution – a relationship or shared endeavor, in which multiple people repeatedly participate, and featuring customs, rules, or other features which constrain or motivate participants' behaviors -- to overcome shortcomings in human minds and in the motivating or constraining aspects of said institution that limit who or how many can successfully participate.
 Social scalability is about the ways and extents to which participants can think about and respond to institutions and fellow participants as the variety and numbers of participants in those institutions or relationships grow."

-Rettig didn't mention Szabo*, perhaps because many in the Ethereum world would rather not publicly agree with a man who regularly retweets anti-immigrant, anti-gender inclusivity, pro-Trump messages.
+Szabo, a man who regularly retweets anti-immigrant, anti-gender inclusivity, pro-Trump messages, may not seem the most likely thinker to be held up by the Ethereum community.
 To this point, during his talk, Rettig's slideshow featured a rather ugly image of the president while he argued that democracy in America isn't what it once was.
-I don't mean to imply dishonesty on Rettig's part, however.
-He acknowledged the source of his ideas when asked.
-Rather, I think that separating a person's worthwhile ideas from those one finds abhorrent is exemplary of the anti-tribalism so many in the Ethereum community, including Rettig, are pushing for.
+However, I think that separating a person's worthwhile ideas from those one finds abhorrent is exemplary of the anti-tribalism so many in the Ethereum community, including Rettig, are pushing for.

 Rettig and Szabo both use the same Robin Dunbar and Adam Smith references to illustrate the concept of social scalibility.
 Dunbar's Number, coined by anthropologist Robin Dunbar, states that an individual is not capable of building trusted relationships with more than about 150 people.
 However, as both Szabo and Rettig point out, technological innovations make large-scale coordination between people possible.
 Both men cited Smith and pointed to the production of clothing as an example of an endeavor that requires various technologies and significant human coordination.